 Let’s be real; I add sprinkles to anything I can.

 And then you can slice into bars and enjoy!
-To slice mine, I made five vertical slices across and then one horizontal slice down the middle to divide each bar into two.
+To slice my Lucky Charms bars, I made five vertical slices across and then one horizontal slice down the middle to divide each bar into two.
 This made the perfect size granola bars for me.

 And I mean, at least you’re getting some fiber with those oats and the non-marshmallow part of the Lucky Charms (what are those called anyway??
 And furthermore, what the heck are those shapes??
 Apparently, they’re Christian symbols??
 Who knew!).